HLUSN/Cafe-Management-System/README.md

-For the web application "react frame work". for the desktop application "ASP.
+For the web application "react frame work".It is in the master branch. for the desktop application "ASP.
 Net C#".
 Data base "SQLite".
 Recalling Desktop application is having 2 modules.(Admin and Guest).